British Library Extension

 The site will support the future creation of a new underground station for Crossrail 2 by connecting Euston and St Pancras.
 This will mean that the area is the most important transport interchange in the UK.

-The Library’s new spaces and the Station Works infrastructure for Crossrail 2 beneath the site would be funded by new commercial space (c 600,000 sq ft).
-This will also create more job opportunities within the Knowledge Quarter.
+The Library’s new spaces and the Station Works infrastructure for Crossrail 2 beneath the site, as well as other benefits of the scheme, will be funded by new commercial space (c.
+60,000 sqm).
+This will also create more job opportunities within the area.

 benefits Of the Project

-Approximately 100,000 sq ft of new space for the British Library
+Approximately 10,000 sqm of new space for the British Library for culture, learning and business use

-New northern entrances to the British Library on Midland Road and Ossulston Street
+New northern entrances to the Library on Midland Road and Ossulston Street

-Connections to the existing British Library, creating new north-south and east-west routes through the site
+Better connections, creating new north-south and east-west routes through the British Library site

 A series of new, large public and civic spaces for all to enjoy

-A sustainable building that has been designed to reflect the vision of the UN Sustainable Development goals.
+A sustainable building designed to reflect the vision of the UN Sustainable Development goals

 Get in Touch